NavpreetST/deutsche-w-rter/README.md

 6. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
 (Note: A LICENSE.md file does not currently exist in the provided directory structure.
-You may want to create one.)
+You may want to create one..)